vbookshelf/Offline-PDF-Redactor/README.md

 ## Self Verification

-Instead of just trusting that the export worked, the app takes the exact PDF blob it just created, re-opens it independently using pdfjsLib.getDocument() (the same library used to load PDFs in the first place), and runs PDF.js's text-extraction (getTextContent()) across every page of that freshly re-parsed file.
+Instead of just trusting that the export worked, the app takes the exact PDF blob it just created, re-opens it, and runs PDF.js's text-extraction across every page of the file.

-It counts every character of extractable text found (finalChars).
-Because each page was exported as a rasterized JPEG image rather than real text/vector content, a properly redacted file should have zero extractable characters — there's no text layer left at all, just pixels.
+It counts every character of extractable text found.
+Because each page was exported as a rasterized JPEG image rather than real text/vector content, a properly redacted file should have zero extractable characters.

 ## How to use ofline
-Simply download the project folder and place it on your desktop.
+Download the project folder and place it on your desktop.
 Then double click the index.html file.
 The app will open in your browser.

 ## How to manually verify that redacted text has been burned out
 - Open the exported PDF in your preferred pdf viewer.